PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 If you find that your assets are in an invalid state or you see a strange behavior then to fix it you can try by cleaning the projects.

 Internally Phaser Editor uses a memory model with all the assets and its properties.
-This memory model should be synchronized with the physical and real data, but it happens that sometime because external changes or maybe bugs, the memory model is not in synchronization with the physical one.
+This memory model should be synchronized with the physical and real data, but it happens sometimes because of external changes or maybe bugs, the memory model is not in synchronization with the physical one.
 In this case, the best is to force the editor to create the memory model from scratch.

 To do this select in the main menu the option ``Project → Clean...``, it opens a dialog with the list of your projects.
 Select those you want to re-build and press the **OK** button.
 After this operation all the visual editors and views should be updated to show the new fresh/fixed data.